“I have learned that if you must leave a place that you have lived in and loved

 A story line begins to unravel….as a tale of love, loss and even hope sits

-arranged ever just so, inviting all to come behold.
+arranged, ever just so, inviting all to come behold.

-For good or bad, we begin again…
+For better or worse, we begin again…

 Carrying on with and without…

 and if we’re lucky, year in and year out…

 a Mystery breaks through the barriers of both life and death.

 And we are the better for that Mystery…